Skew RSK and the switching on ballot tableau pairs: Switching on ballot tableau pairs as a recursive Sagan-Stanley internal row insertion

 Let $n$ be a fixed positive integer and let $x=(x_1,x_2,\ldots,x_n)$ be a sequence of indeterminates.
-For each partition $\lambda$ of length $\leq n$, there exists a Schur function $s_\lambda(x)$ which is a homogeneous symmetric polynomial in the $x_k$ of total degree $|\lambda|$.
-The product of two Schur functions is explicitly given by the Littlewood-Richardson (LR) rule which amounts to finding how many SSYT's satisfy certain conditions. \begin{Theorem} {\em \cite{LR, Schu,T1,T2} The LR rule}.
-The coefficients appearing in the expansion of a product of Schur polynomials $s_\mu$ and $s_\nu$, $s_\mu(x)\ s_\nu(x) = \sum_\lambda\ c_{\mu\nu}^\lambda\ s_\lambda(x)$, are given by
+Then, for each partition $\lambda$ of length $\leq n$, there exists a Schur function $s_\lambda(x)$ which is a homogeneous symmetric polynomial in the $x_k$ of total degree $|\lambda|$.
+The product of two Schur functions is explicitly given by the Littlewood-Richardson rule which amounts to finding how many SSYT's satisfy certain conditions. \begin{thm} \cite{LR,gpthomas,sch} The Littlewood-Richardson (LR) rule.
+The coefficients appearing in the expansion of a product of Schur polynomials $s_\mu$ and $s_\nu$